Toli97/ASSO-PROJ/blackboard/README.md

 5. LongProducer - Reads long numbers from text file, either as fast as possible or with a given rate (bytes/sec) to simulate low input rate;

 - Each Knowledge Source, on instantiation, receives the topic of the messages that it produces.
-- Knowledge Sources can be chained.
-The chain method subscribes the knowledge sources to the correct topic.
+- Knowledge Sources can be chained only after receiving the blackboard.
+The chain method uses the blackboard to subscribe the correct topic.
+- Knowledge Sources are observers and subjects of themselves.
+Each knowledge source subscribes to be notified of the end of execution of the chained knowledge sources.
+This subscription is done when the chain method is called.

+### Possible future work

+1. Make Knowledge Sources asynchronous, so that scenarios (like 2) where there are slow Knowledge Sources can run faster.
+Furthermore, making Knowledge Sources asynchronous would enable a migration to a distributed architecture.
+2. Create a priority mechanism on Knowledge Sources so that services that the user estimates to take longer time to execute can run more frequently.